fac-members/fac-slides/src/slides/information-evening/fac22-update.md

 ### The main difference

-Being an apprentice entails considerably less financial risk than looking for work after completing a training
+Being an apprentice is less financially risky than looking for work _after_ completing training

 ---